mapbox/mapbox-navigation-ios/CONTRIBUTING.md

 1. Run `tx pull -a` to fetch translations from Transifex.
 You can restrict the operation to just the new language using `tx pull -l xyz`, where _xyz_ is the language code.
 1. To facilitate diffing and merging, convert any added .strings files from UTF-16 encoding to UTF-8 encoding.
 You can convert the file encoding using Xcode’s File inspector or by running `scripts/convert_string_files.sh`.
 1. For each of the localizable files in the project, open the file, then, in the File inspector, check the box for your new localization.

+## Adding tests

+### Adding a unit test suite

+1. Add a Unit Test Case Class file to the MapboxCoreNavigationTests group in MapboxNavigation.xcodeproj.
+It will be located in Tests/MapboxCoreNavigationTests/.
+1. If a unit test requires a fixture, add a file to Tests/MapboxCoreNavigationTests/Fixtures/.
+Import `TestHelper` and call `Fixture.stringFromFileNamed(name:)` or `Fixture.JSONFromFileNamed(name:)`.

+### Adding a snapshot test suite

+1. Add a file to the MapboxNavigationTests group in MapboxNavigation.xcodeproj.
+It will be located in Tests/MapboxNavigationTests/.
+1. Import `SnappyShrimp` and subclass `SnapshotTest`, or import `FBSnapshotTestCase` and subclass `FBSnapshotTestCase`.
+1. Add the expected screenshot image to Tests/MapboxNavigationTests/ReferenceImages/MapboxNavigationTests._TestSuiteName_ with a file name like `testLanesManeuver_iPhone_8_Plus_Portrait_iOS_12.1@3x.png` that indicates the test case name, device, iOS version, and resolution.
+Make sure the screenshot was taken on an iOS version and device that is consistent with the existing reference images.
+1. Call `verify(_:)`.

+### Running unit tests

+Go to Product ‣ Test in Xcode.
+Snapshot tests will only pass if you select iPhone 8 Plus as the target device.

+## Opening a pull request

+Pull requests are appreciated.
+If your PR includes any changes that would impact developers or end users, please mention those changes in the “main” section of [CHANGELOG.md](CHANGELOG.md), noting the PR number.
+Examples of noteworthy changes include new features, fixes for user-visible bugs, and renamed or deleted public symbols.

+Before we can merge your PR, it must pass automated continuous integration checks in each of the supported environments, as well as a check to ensure that code coverage has not decreased significantly.